Tea slimming? Can I mix herbs? Understand role in weight loss and risks to the body | Health

 The liver ends up being the main hit because it is responsible for filtering much of what we consume.

-“Most of the time, as with allopathic toxicities (traditional drugs such as antibiotics), the lesions are mostly mild. than 10% will have more aggressive symptoms.
-And, very rarely, the severe form”, explains Raymundo.
+“Most of the time, as with allopathic toxicities, [medicamentos tradicionais, como os antibióticos], the injuries are mild.
+The patient has a feeling of discomfort, when he suspends the medication, everything disappears.
+No more than 10% will have more aggressive symptoms.
+And, very rarely, the severe form”, explains Raymundo Paraná.

+- ‘How a dietary supplement put me on the liver transplant waiting list’

 “But when the severe form occurs, it is called fulminant, it is very serious.
 And then you need to find a liver for this patient.
-In the Brazilian reality, it is difficult to get a liver in a few hours in a continental country like Brazil. people with this severe form die”, says Raymundo.
+In the Brazilian reality, it is difficult, in a few hours, to get a liver, in a continental country like Brazil.
+Most people with this severe form die”, says the hepatologist.

-There are basically three ways in which the liver or body is damaged, explains the hepatologist:
+There are basically three ways in which the liver or the body is harmed by substances, explains the UFBA doctor:

-- Direct damage to the liver – usually dose-dependent, depends on the amount you take;
+- Direct damage to the liver: it is usually dose-dependent, that is, it depends on the amount the person takes;

-- indirect injury, by metabolites – each individual has a different way of metabolizing drugs – is genetically modified.
+- indirect injury: depends on how each individual will metabolize the substance and metabolize drugs.
+It depends on genetics and changes from person to person;

-And there are rarer mechanisms of toxicity that include damage to the small vessels of the liver – these are misdiagnosed diseases,” he explains.
+- Lesions in the small vessels of the liverwhich are rarer and misdiagnosed (or underdiagnosed).

 “Why do I say that it is an underdiagnosed, underreported disease?
-Often the patient hides it.
+The patient often hides it.
 And why does he hide it?
-His thinking is that what is natural does not hurt.
+His thinking is that what’s natural doesn’t hurt.
 This is an ideation, from a commercial point of view, reinforced by those who sell and who prescribes.
-It always makes a sanctification of what is natural and demonization of what is synthetic.
-This is a commercial move”, warns the hepatologist.
+It always sanctifies what is natural and demonizes what is synthetic.
+This is a commercial move”, warns Paraná.

-Raymundo also says that in many cases of severe hepatitis, the patient arrives at the hospital confused and is unable to provide all the information about what he has ingested.
-And a third factor is drug interactions.
+In addition, in many cases, according to the doctor, the patient arrives at the hospital confused – and is unable to provide all the information about what he has ingested.
+And to top it off, the ingestion of the harmful substance may have been one, two months before the problem got worse.

+There are also other aggravating factors: herbs can, for example, have 50, 60, even 100 active ingredients – which makes it difficult for the team to establish cause and effect between substance ingestion and liver problems.

+Finally, there are also interactions between drugs, which can complicate the picture.
+A patient who takes a traditional medicine and ingests the pills, for example, may suffer from the modified effects of both the medicine and the herb itself.

-“A practical example: the horsetail herb is capable of transforming an allopathic drug into a toxic one, because it interferes with the drug’s metabolism.
-Finally, a single herb can have 30, 40, 50 active principles.
-And there is very little scientific documentation on toxicity for herbs in Brazil”, says the specialist.
+“A practical example: the horsetail herb is capable of transforming an allopathic medicine into a toxic one, because it interferes with the metabolization of the medicine”, says Raymundo Paraná.

 5) Does the risk increase when the tea is actually a ‘combo’ of several herbs?